Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

 Our approach is related to the proposal of~\citet{bresler-10.5555/3327546.3327752} who use connections between sparse linear regression and SPCA to propose a polynomial time algorithm for SPCA.
 Their algorithm requires solving $p$ separate sparse linear regression problems, each problem performs a sparse regression with the $i$-th column of $X$ as response and the remaining columns as predictors.
 Each sparse regression problem has an estimation error of $(s/n)\log p$ resulting in an overall error rate of $(sp/n)\log p$.
-Based on these $p$ separate regression problems, Bresler et al. propose testing methods to identify the support of $u^*$ with error scaling as $(s^2/n) \log p$.
-The procedure of \citet{bresler-10.5555/3327546.3327752} requires choosing tuning parameters for each Lasso problem, which can be challenging in practice.
-Our approach differs in that we consider these $p$-different regression problems {\emph{jointly}} under a structured sparsity assumption and we require knowing the support size $s$.
-We are able to estimate the matrix of regression coefficients with an estimation error scaling as $(s^2/n)\log(p/s)$ (see Theorem~\ref{reg_thm}), which is an improvement over~\citet{bresler-10.5555/3327546.3327752} by a factor of $p/s$.
-Another point of difference is that the approach of \citet{bresler-10.5555/3327546.3327752} requires solving $p$ separate sparse linear regression problems which can be computationally expensive when $p$ is large, while our approach requires solving \emph{one} problem which we are able to scale to quite large instances by exploiting problem-structure.
-Our numerical experiments show that our estimator leads to superior statistical performance compared to~\citet{bresler-10.5555/3327546.3327752}.
+Based on these $p$ separate regression problems, Bresler et al. propose testing methods to identify the support of $u^*$ when $n\gtrsim s^2 \log p$.
+In contrast, Theorem~\ref{supportthm} shows that our estimator can recover the correct support under suitable signal conditions~\ref{betamincond} or~\ref{betamincond-extend} as long as $n\gtrsim s\log p$.
+Additionally, the procedure of \cite{bresler-10.5555/3327546.3327752} requires choosing tuning parameters for each of $p$-many Lasso problem, which can be challenging in practice.
+Our approach differs in that we consider these $p$ different regression problems {\emph{jointly}} under a structured sparsity assumption and we require knowing the support size $s$.
+We are able to estimate the matrix of regression coefficients with an estimation error scaling as $(s^2/n)\log(p/s)$ (see Theorem~\ref{reg_thm}), which is an improvement over~\citep{bresler-10.5555/3327546.3327752} by a factor of $p/s$.
+Another point of difference is that the approach of \citep{bresler-10.5555/3327546.3327752} requires solving $p$ separate sparse linear regression problems which can be computationally expensive when $p$ is large, while our approach requires solving \emph{one} problem which we are able to scale to quite large instances by exploiting problem-structure.
+Our numerical experiments show that our estimator leads to superior statistical performance compared to~\citep{bresler-10.5555/3327546.3327752}.

-\citet{https://doi.org/10.1111/rssb.12360} present an interesting polynomial-time algorithm for SPCA based on random projections.
+\citep{https://doi.org/10.1111/rssb.12360} present an interesting polynomial-time algorithm for SPCA based on random projections.
 They show that their algorithm can achieve the minimax optimal rate in terms of estimation of the PC under certain incoherence assumptions when $n$ is sufficiently large.
 Their algorithm may require $O(p^2\log p)$ random projections.